Verify Station Wiring and Voltage

 Voltage Readings (with the DMM alone)

-Note down your Voltage readings in the Results Column below and send back the Voltage readings to ChargePoint's Support group.
+When connecting the DMM by itself: Note down your Voltage readings in the Results Column below and send back the Voltage readings to ChargePoint's Support.
+Visit chargepoint.com/support to find your region’s technical support number.

 Voltage Readings